criteo/kafka-ganglia/README.md

 Kafka Ganglia Metrics Reporter
 ==============================

+Warning: this repository is not used by Criteo anymore.
+If you are using it and are interested in taking ownership, let us know by opening an issue.

 This is a simple reporter for kafka using the [GangliaReporter](http://metrics.codahale.com/manual/ganglia/).
 It works with kafka 0.8 beta version.